Lcfvs/anticore/readme.md

   .fetch(anticore.trigger);
 ```

-And... why and? that's all !
+And... why and? that's all!

 ## Requirements